Epha Roe

 Scholarly biography

-2022 Photosymbiosis, solo show consisting of work-in-progress from PhD project of the same name, ONCA Gallery, Brighton
+2022 Photosymbiosis, solo show, ONCA Gallery, Brighton

 2021 Queer Constellations, a group exhibition exploring queer approaches, ways of seeing or experiencing rurality, to coincide with the play ‘The Stars Are Brighter Here’ dir.
 Timothy Allsop (as part of ‘Queer Rural Connections’), featuring work from PhD project Embarkment, Museum of English Rural Life, Reading